QwikDev/qwik/CONTRIBUTING.md

 ## Prerequisite

 To build platform binding and wasm, make sure you have installed [Rust](https://www.rust-lang.org/tools/install).
+Also follow directions for your platform to install [wasm-pack](https://rustwasm.github.io/wasm-pack/installer/).

 > On Windows, Rust requires [C++ build tools](https://visualstudio.microsoft.com/visual-cpp-build-tools/).
 You can also select _Desktop development with C++_
 > while installing Visual Studio.